wasmCloud/wasmcloud-js/examples/simple/README.md

 ## Build and Run

 This example is bundled with `esbuild` and runs locally with use of the `python3` http server.
+As mentioned above you will need a NATS server running with JetStream and WebSockets.
+You can either launch a NATS server yourself with `nats-server -js -c ../../test/infra/nats.conf`, or use the included Docker compose file with `make infra`

 ```sh
 make run